brunosimon/notedown/readme.md

 - Go to [Firebase](https://firebase.google.com) and create a Realtime Database
 - Activate Google Auth
-- Create an `.env` file at the root folder following the `.env.demo` example and add the firebase informations.
+- Create an `.env` file at the root folder following the `.env.demo` example and add the firebase informations
+- Create an `.env.development` file if you want a different configuration in development

 ### Compile